JanSchwegler/di-CO_128/README.md

 ### 4.1.1.
 Exhaustion

-In the whole class we thought about exhaustion as a topic, its content and what we are interested in.
-Based on the interest of Recovery, Sleep and Rest, Lucas, Cat, Nika and me met in a group.
+In the whole class we thought about exhaustion as a topic, it's content and what we are interested in.
+Based on the interest of recovery, sleep and rest, Lucas, Cat, Nika and me met in a group.

 ### 4.1.2.
 Early Ideas

 In the goup of four we individually thought about diffrent ideas and aspects.
 We knew we have to split up, so we came together and talked more about our intrests.
-So 2 Goups formd: Lucas and Cat / Nika and me.
-While Lucas and Cat where more intrested in the state of lying down and rest / sleep, Nika and I more thought about working together and caring for an entitiy, maybe also some part of play.
+Then, 2 Groups formd: Lucas and Cat / Nika and me.
+While Lucas and Cat were more intrested in the state of lying down and rest / sleep, Nika and I thought more about working together and caring for an entitiy, maybe also some part of play.

-Later we worked out our concept arroud the narrative of working together to resist the exhaustion.
+Later we worked out our concept around the narrative of working together to resist the exhaustion.
 We named that as a working clame "Together resisting exhaustion".
-We wanted an installation to bring stranges together to work for a given goal.
-At the visit it should be clear that you cant acheave the goal alone or its really hard.
-So the people should realize to ask for help and come together.
+We wanted an installation to bring strangers together to work for a given goal.
+At the visit it should be clear that one person can't achieve the goal alone or it's really hard.
+So the people should realise to ask for help and come together.

-We worked out a concept where we have a plant as the main entity the whole interaction was set up arround.
-We liked the idea of having people as energy and detect peoples enery and bring them to the entity. so people would touch a plant and as the people count goes up the plant starts living up.
+We worked out a concept where we have a plant as the main entity the whole interaction was set up around.
+We liked the idea of having people as energy and detect peoples energy and bring them to the entity.
+People would touch a plant and as the people count goes up the plant starts living up.

 Later Joya joind our group and was intereted in doing a physical interaction.
 So we rethought our interactionpoint.
-With that we also adapted our concept and visualization while keeping the main narrative of bringing people together and acheave a heigher goal in a groupe than alone.
+With that we also adapted our concept and visualization while keeping the main narrative of bringing people together and achieve a heigher goal in a groupe than alone.

 ### 4.1.3.
 Concept & Story

+TBD
+Several conductive threads/ropes hang in width and length on a tree branch.
+These interact with the visual when touched.
+While it needs several people to touch it so the visual fully blooms up, there are in-between states as well to symbolise that something happens.

+Visual:
+Starting with ice.
+The more people touch the threads, the more the visual starts to "crack" and bubble and warm up.
+If all of the threads are touched, the visual is at it's peak.

 ## 4.2.
 Prototyping

 ### 4.2.1.
 Inspiration / Idea
 Lucas mentioned once that you could mesure the static electricity a human has.
 This inspired me to search for a solution with a one wire touch detection.
-I imagened this a bit like a 3 pin sensor.
-Two Whires make the connection and the third controls the elictricity amount.
+I imagined this a bit like a 3 pin sensor.
+Two whires make the connection and the third controls the electricity amount.
 So when you touch it, it works like a [Potentiometer](https://www.google.com/search?q=Potentiometer).
 Joya and Thomas mentioned, it would be easy to have two whires that detect a connection.
-That would be an okay fix but it doenst fit the purpose as much as a single whire.
+That would be an okay fix but it doesn't fit the purpose as much as a single whire.

 I imagine to connect like 50 whires to this single one, so all of them detect touch and the amount of touch summes up.
 This would represent our idea of multiple people working together suitably.

 ### 4.2.2.
 Research
-Before i tried to find the right words to google my idea, i explaned my vision to [Perplexity](https://www.perplexity.ai/) and ask for ideas and keywords to google.
-Additional to that, Perplexity gave me 2 diffrent aproches.
-After some chatting and researching the functionality, I went for a try on perplexities idea.
+Before I tried to find the right words to google my idea, I explained my vision to [Perplexity](https://www.perplexity.ai/) and asked for ideas and keywords to google.
+Additional to that, Perplexity gave me 2 diffrent approaches.
+After some chatting and researching the functionality, I went for a try on perplexity's idea.

 [Chat with Perplexity](https://www.perplexity.ai/search/i-have-an-arduino-uno-i-want-t-TmeZzg8hTVuNVF7Y_H6DYw#0)

 ### 4.2.3.
 First Touch Detection
-For the whireing i looked up some reffrence:
+For the whiring I looked up some references.

 ``` md
 [Arduino Uno]